 3.9 Does your jurisdiction have transfer pricing rules?
+Is their application expected to be materially affected by COVID-19?

 Yes.
-The UK transfer pricing rules apply to both cross-border and domestic transactions between associated companies.
+The UK transfer pricing rules apply to both crossborder and domestic transactions between associated companies.

 If HMRC does not accept that pricing is at arm's length, they will raise an assessment adjusting the profits or losses accordingly.
 It is possible to make an application for an advance transfer pricing agreement ("APA") which has the effect that pricing (or borrowing) in accordance with its terms is accepted as arm's length.